Frequently Asked Questions

 Additionally, MLC students participate in professional socialization events and career education activities targeted for linguists, designed to enable them to better articulate how their skills and training are of particular value in workplace settings, institutions, and professions which depend largely upon language to accomplish their goals.

 Georgetown Linguistics is one of the oldest, largest, and most diverse Linguistics departments in the discipline.
-Since 1949, we have been committed to the broad and deep study of languge in all its forms.
-Our world class faculty specialize in all areas of linguistics, including Sociolinguistics, Applied Linguistics, Computational Linguistics Phonetics, Phonology, Syntax, Semantics and Historical Linguistics.
-Research opportunities for students, within and outside the classroom context, are available, and faculty are particularly comitted to mentoring graduate students both at the Master’s and PhD levels.
+Since 1949, we have been committed to the broad and deep study of language in all its forms.
+Our world class faculty specialize in all areas of linguistics, including Sociolinguistics, Applied Linguistics, Computational Linguistics, Phonetics, Phonology, Syntax, Semantics and Historical Linguistics.
+Research opportunities for students, within and outside the classroom context, are available, and faculty are committed to mentoring graduate students both at the Master’s and PhD levels.

-Courses are taught by faculty in the Linguistics Department.
-Your more specialized courses in sociolinguistics will be taught by the sociolinguistics faculty.
+MLC students can take classes that are taught by any of faculty in the Linguistics Department.
+Your “core courses” in sociolinguistics are taught by the sociolinguistics faculty.
 Faculty from other Georgetown programs, departments and schools, and local experts from the Washington D.C. community also teach and participate actively in our curriculum.
 Visit the Georgetown Linguistics Faculty page for more information about our faculty.

 Professional socialization, advising, and coursework are three pillars of the MLC.

 - Advising.
-The MLC Director holds regular individual student meetings which involve tailored career development and mentoring.
+The MLC Director holds regular individual student meetings every semester which involve tailored academic and career development and mentoring.

 - Coursework.
 The MLC proseminar course, held in the Spring, is designed to enable students to better realize their professional goals.
 Students develop tailored materials articulating how their skills and training are of particular value in the workplace settings of their choosing (for example, resumes and questions for informational interviews).